 2. Transportation Options

-You can travel to both of these award-winning destinations by air or sea.
+You can travel to both of these New England award-winning destinations by air or sea.
 The frequency of transport, however, is quite different.

 Ferries to Martha’s Vineyard leave from several locations along Cape Cod as well as from New Bedford, Massachusetts, and Kingston, Rhode Island.
 (By taking the ferry from Rhode Island, you can avoid the Cape Cod traffic on a busy weekend.)
 The ride only takes about 35 minutes.
 In addition, there is a SeaStreak ferry from New York City that takes 5 hours.
 Flights to Martha’s Vineyard depart from big city hubs as far south as Washington, D.C.